-A threshold used to determine whether costs related to a given intangible resource-most frequently software-should be minimal incremental effort capitalized or expensed.
+A threshold used to determine whether costs related to a given intangible resource-most frequently software-should be basic allowance for housing, basic allowance for subsistence, incremental effort capitalized or expensed.
 Intangible resources, even those resources purchased from a third party, are considered to be internally generated if they require more than minimal incremental effort to begin to achieve their expected level of service capacity.
 The threshold of minimal incremental effort is considered crossed once the government's expenditures to place an intangible resource (such as computer software) into service exceed thirty percent (30%) of the cost of the underlying intangible that was purchased.